 Where is Refine Edge in Photoshop?
 This feature can be difficult to find, especially after the recent updates.
 But here’s what you need to do:

 First, go to Select in the menu and click on ‘Select and Mask…’

 Use different modes to learn which work best for the selection you want to make.

 Start with Radius.
-This is the setting you will use the most when refining edges in Photoshop.
+Y the most when refining edges in Photoshop.
 Increase the value of the slider to make the edges of the selection softer and more natural.

-For the most part, the Radius determines what the result will look like.
+For the most part, the Radius determines the final result.

 Use the four other sliders in the Refine Edge window to get the best and most natural result: